bunto/bunto/site/_docs/contributing.md

 #### Documentation

 If your contribution changes any Bunto behavior, make sure to update the documentation.
 Documentation lives in the `site/_docs` folder (spoiler alert: it's a Bunto site!).
 If the docs are missing information, please feel free to add it in.
 Great docs make a great project.
-Include changes to the documentation within your pull request, and once merged, `buntorb.com` will be updated.
+Include changes to the documentation within your pull request, and once merged, `bunto.github.io` will be updated.

 #### Tests

-* If you're creating a small fix or patch to an existing feature, a simple test if more than enough.
-You can usually copy/paste from an existing example in the `tests` folder, but if you need to can find out about our tests suites [Shoulda](https://github.com/thoughtbot/shoulda/tree/master) and [RSpec-Mocks](https://github.com/rspec/rspec-mocks).
+* If you're creating a small fix or patch to an existing feature, a simple test is more than enough.
+You can usually copy/paste from an existing example in the `tests` folder, but if you need you can find out about our tests suites [Shoulda](https://github.com/thoughtbot/shoulda/tree/master) and [RSpec-Mocks](https://github.com/rspec/rspec-mocks).

 * If it's a brand new feature, create a new [Cucumber](https://github.com/cucumber/cucumber/) feature, reusing existing steps where appropriate.